tchangkiat/aws-cdk-stacks/README.md

 5. Rename 'sample.env' to '.env' and fill up all the values.

-6. Set up a connection in [Developer Tools](https://console.aws.amazon.com/codesuite/settings/connections).
-Remember to switch to the right region before creating.
+6. Create a connection in [Developer Tools](https://console.aws.amazon.com/codesuite/settings/connections) (ensure that you are creating in your ideal region).
 Copy the ARN of the connection to your `.env` file.
 This is required for solutions like Multi-Architecture Pipeline.

 # Multi-Architecture Pipeline